Caucasus Emirate: Decline

 In the period from 2010 to 2014, the number of casualties in the North Caucasus insurgency declined each year, with the overall death toll falling by more than half.
 Reasons suggested for the decline include the deaths of high-ranking insurgency commanders, the increased targeting by security forces of the support infrastructure relied on by the insurgents, and an exodus of insurgents to other conflict zones.

 Starting in November 2014, mid-level commanders of the Caucasus Emirate began publicly switching their allegiance from Emirate leader Aliaskhab Kebekov to the Islamic State leader Abu Bakr al-Baghdadi, following al-Baghdadi and his group's declaration of a caliphate earlier in the year.
 By February 2015, many commanders of the Emirate's Vilayat Nokhchicho and Vilayat Dagestan had defected.
 Loyalists within the Emirate released statements denouncing them, and accused the most senior defector, Rustam Asildarov, of betrayal.
 Vilayat Nokhchicho leader Aslan Byutukayev pledged allegiance to al-Baghdadi in June 2015, and an audio statement was released in the same month purportedly pledging allegiance on behalf of militants in Dagestan, Chechnya, Ingushetia and Kabardino-Balkaria.
 On 23 June 2015, IS's spokesman Abu Mohammad al-Adnani accepted these pledges and announced the creation of a Caucasus Province, a new branch operating in the North Caucasus region.
-Adnani named Asildarov as its leader and called on other militants in the region to follow him.
+Al-Adnani named Asildarov as its leader and called on other militants in the region to follow him.

 The Caucasus Emirate continued to operate independently, but suffered further high-profile losses, including the killing by Russian security forces of Kebekov in April 2015, and his successor Magomed Suleimanov several months later.
 By late 2015, the militants still operating in Russia's North Caucasus Republics had largely unified under IS's Caucasus Province.
+The Caucus Emirate continued to operate in Syria, fought in the October–December 2015 Aleppo offensive, and took part in the defense of rebel-held Greater Idlib against Syrian Army offensives in 2018 and 2019.

+The group seemingly disappeared after 2019, however rumors of resurgence of Caucasus Emirate were spread in 2023, though this claim has yet to be confirmed.